orthecreedence/cl-async/events.md

 This is a very thin wrapper around [delay](#delay), in fact all it does is call `delay` with a one-year delay.

-<a id="watch-fd"></a>
-### watch-fd
-{% highlight cl %}
-(defun watch-fd (fd &key event-cb read-cb write-cb timeout-cb timeout)) => event
-{% endhighlight %}

-Allows you to create an event that watches a file descriptor.
-This can be useful if you need to manually watch a socket without having libevent/cl-async do any buffering on it.

-`:read-cb` is fired when the fd is ready to be read from.
-`:write-cb` is fired when the fd is ready to be written to.
-`:timeout-cb` is fired when the time given by `:timeout` (in seconds) expires.
-`:timeout` specifies that the event fire in the given number of seconds.

-cl-async does not provide any abstractions to get a file descriptor from a socket or other objects that may hold one, it is your responsibility to get this fd yourself, and pass it to `watch-fd`.

-__NOTE__: `watch-fd` does *not* free the event it creates for you.
-It is up to you to track the event it returns and call [free-event](#free-event) on it manually when you no longer need the event.

 <a id="event-freed"></a>
 ### event-freed